 The Salcombe/Kingsbridge Estuary is a picturesque body of water located in the South West of England in an Area of Natural Beauty (AONB).
 There are some stunning coastal walks and views surround this estuary but its real highlight has to be the miles of creeks and coves within the relative shelter of the natural harbour, making it a perfect place to SUP in the south west.

 Salcombe is a popular destination and has all the charms of the Mediterranean with clear waters and golden beaches, it also benefits from a micro climate which allows the growth of tropical plants not found anywhere else in the UK.
-Locally is it known as Sunny Salcombe, it just may be a little cooler at certain times of year!
+Locally it is known as Sunny Salcombe, it just may be a little cooler at certain times of year!

 The formation of the Estuary means there is always a nice sheltered spot to SUP and plenty see and explore en route, planning the tides means you can also make an exploration day much easier allowing you the casually cruise along and soak up the scenery.